jigyasajamra/HarmoniQ/README.md

 ### Routing

-**Affinity** is currently under development, so navigation between pages is not yet fully implemented.
+**HarmoniQ** is currently under development, so navigation between pages is not yet fully implemented.
 As a result, there are no buttons or links to direct you to other sections of the platform.
 However, you can access different pages manually by appending the */* followed by respective *page-route* to the base URL.

 <table align="center">
   <tr>